0xNehru/ssh_Enum_vaild/README.md

 ✅ Optimized for speed using parallel processing
 ✅ Saves valid usernames automatically to valid_usernames.txt ✅ Lightweight, requires only Bash and OpenSSH client

+1. Only displays valid usernames (removes invalid ones from output).
+2. Saves valid usernames to valid_usernames.txt.
+3. Runs faster by executing checks in parallel.
 # Usage
 chmod +x exploit.sh